girishji/bufline.vim/README.md

 })
 ```

-Same explanation as above for emphasis characters.

 ### Highlight Groups

-Following highlight groups are available.
-If you are using any colorscheme set
+Following highlight groups are available to set colors and style of text.
+If
-these highlights after you activate the colorscheme.
+you are using a colorscheme, set these highlights after you activate the colorscheme.

 - `User1`: Active buffer
 - `User2`: Alternate buffer